Product Lead Time: What Is It & How Can You Improve It?

 4. Design Shorter Lead Time Into Your Product

 Design for manufacturing also means design for lead time.
-Early on in your product development process, get manufacturing and supply chain involved.
+Get manufacturing and supply chain involved early on in your product development process.
 A good product design team knows the importance of lead time and will make that part of the design requirements.

 5. Keep Your Suppliers Informed

-Work with your suppliers to make sure they know your forecasts for future needs.
+Work with your suppliers to ensure they know your forecasts for future needs.
 Remember, suppliers are dealing with the same lead time issues.

 6. Improve Processes